ananyakr99/Internship_CABS/README.md

 4. Project #4: Tried basic Face Detection using RCNNs
 5. Project #5: Implemented Mask RCNNs on the Kaggle Airbus Challenge Dataset (mask_rcnn.ipynb)
 6. Project #6: Implementation of YOLO on Marvel dataset (in progress)

+All the presentations and research papers referred to are available in the Reports folder.